 - Student loans: The lower of your student loan amount * 1%.
 So a $100,000 loan will have a $100 payment.
 OR the actual payment that will fully amortize the loan.
 That’s a calculation one of our loan consultants can run you through.

 - Child support or alimony payment

 Employment is straightforward when you’re a W-2 employee; it gets much more complicated when you’re self-employed or run a business.
-If you’re a W-2 employee, you’ll need to provide pay stubs showing 30 days of pay.
+If you’re a W-2 employee, you’ll need to provide pay stubs showing 30 days of payment.
 Even if you’ve recently switched jobs, 30 days of employment will suffice when your new job is within the same industry.
-If you’ve switched industries, you may need to be at your employer for at least 6 months, but often times we can get an exception.
+If you’ve switched industries, you may need to be at your employer for at least 6 months, but oftentimes we can get an exception.

 Self -employment income

-Self-employment and owning your own business makes it difficult to prove income, increasing the difficulty in qualifying.
+Self-employment and owning your own business make it difficult to prove income, increasing the difficulty in qualifying.

 Let’s look at an example: You started your consulting business 1 year ago, and you’re doing great.
 You earned $50,000 last year, and you’re projecting to earn $75,000 next year.
 Unfortunately, due to the length of self-employment (1 year), underwriters will not count this income.
 Self-employed borrowers need to show 2 years of income.
 Assuming you have no other income source, an underwriter of a conventional mortgage company will not be able to count your business income as a source of income until you show 2 full years.

 Let’s look at another example: In year 1 of your business, you earned a profit of $25,000.
 In year 2, you earned a profit of $50,000.
 First, you’ll also have to provide an explanation, because your income varied over 25% year-to-year, despite the increase being positive.
 Lenders like stability and predictability.
 For your debt to income ratio calculation, underwriters will use the average of the two years, not the latest year.
 That means your gross yearly income for DTI calculation is $37,500.